ubitux/ShaderWorkshop/README.md

 If unspecified, `shader-workshop` will use the examples directory.

+All the `.frag` files in that directory will be tracked and accessible through the web interface.

 ## Fragment inputs and outputs

 Every fragment gets the following uniforms as input: